-Human beings are about the most complicated animals on this planet.
+Human beings are almost the most complicated species on this planet.
 Equal parts empathetic and self-serving, extremely intelligent yet sometimes incredibly dumb, we are capable of such surprising and unpredictable behavior.
 Interestingly, there isn’t a fine line between stupidity and genius, and it just depends on the circumstances in which are presented.
 We want to think we’re capable of making the best decisions for ourselves, but the truth is, even geniuses make pretty foolish decisions sometimes due to many contributing factors.
 Without further ado, here are some compelling reasons why smart people do foolish things.

 Having a high IQ doesn’t necessarily mean you’re extremely intelligent in all aspects.
 These days, we know there are several types of intelligence, and being a master in one kind of smarts doesn’t make you impervious to stupidity.
 With news reports of doctors being fooled by scammers on the internet, or politicians being caught in precarious situations, we can’t assume that being excellent at your job means that you’re able to control yourself in the matters of love (and lust).

-If you are familiar with a certain type of machinery, you may assume that other kinds of mechanical things work the same, even if that’s not the case and could wreck havoc.
+If you are familiar with a certain type of machinery, you may assume that other kinds of mechanical things work the same, even if that’s not the case and could wreak havoc.
 Having a blind spot happens to all of us.
-From relationships we build with people, and the things we learn every day.
+From relationships, we build with people and the things we learn every day.
 We may think we’re experts in a field, but there are always more pieces of information to learn and build from.

 If making mistakes doesn’t happen to you often, you’re more willing to do foolish actions as you believe the outcome will be in your favor.
 When we struggle through job applications and school tests, smart people often zoom past us to the gold.
 Eventually though, life hands all of us lemons, even to overly-intelligent people.

 However, perhaps one of the most important takeaways in that moment is to be accepted among their peers, or even their superiors.
 Contradicting the norm (even if the norm is wrong and they know it’s wrong) can be incredibly difficult to do in some social situations, depending on the circumstance.
 Which begs the questions: Would you rather be always right or be well-liked?

 If one is tormented in their youth, anger and frustration build up over time.
 Those feelings could be put into building a successful empire, but they could also be equally used for self-sabotage.
 The force that drives someone to succeed may also contain some emotional baggage bubbling up as well.